 Which means you’ll have a working version of your site sitting on a staging server somewhere.
 A version you and your IT team can access, but which isn’t yet visible to the public.

-But your testing also has to cover how the website connects to how you’ll do order processing.
-The customer enters their details into the website – their name, how to contact them, what products they want, their card details and the delivery address.
+The testing has to cover what happens after a customer enters their details into the website e.g. their name, how to contact them, what products they want, their card details and the delivery address.

 First, you test you can accept payments properly.

-Your chosen payment gateway normally gives you testing credentials so you can place dummy orders, and check everything works.
-You’ll get a user name and password to access the system, and dummy credit card details which will be processed by the gateway without making an actual payment.
+Your payment gateway normally gives you testing credentials so you can place dummy orders, and check everything works.
+You’ll get a username and password to access the system, and dummy credit card details which the gateway will process without making an actual payment.